- Usage Example

 The total Push API processing delay may vary depending on a number of factor such as:

-- The current load on the document processing manager queue (which is multi-tenant).
+The current load on the document processing manager (DPM) queue (which is multi-tenant).

-- The Coveo Cloud V2 platform infrastructure scaling delays (e.g., it can take a few seconds to provision an AWS Lambda function container).
+The Coveo Platform infrastructure scaling delays (e.g., it can take a few seconds to provision an AWS Lambda function container).